tusharlock10/paladins.js/README.md

 ## Changelog

-v3.1.0
+### v3.1.1
-- *BREAKING CHANGE*: removed error handling from getPlayer api
+- *BREAKING CHANGE*: removed error handling from `getPlayer` api
 - *BREAKING CHANGE*: removed custom errors from the api
+- *BREAKING CHANGE*: removed `getMatchModeDetailsBatch` api due to its inappropriate name
 - Removed unnecessary interfaces from ApiResponses
+- Added `getMatchDetailsBatch` api which gives response similar to `getMatchDetails`
+- Added `GetMatchDetailsBatch` interface in `ApiResponses`
+- Removed unnecessary documentation for `@params` and `@return`
 - Removed fire emoji from README.md

-Reason for removal of error handling - pe-paladins.js is an intermediary between your application and paladins api.
+>__Reason__: pe-paladins.js library is an intermediary between your application and paladins api.
 Its up-to the application to handle the error correctly on its own.
-This api should provide the response directly from paladins api with minimal processing.
+This library should provide the response directly from paladins api with minimal processing.

 ## Install